alexmayberry/decap-docusaurus-test/blog/2019-05-28-first-blog-post.md

 ---
 This is an example of a blog post that was written using the decap CMS editor! !

-TEST TEST, unapproved editor here via open-authoring!
+TEST TEST, unapproved editor here via open-authoring!!

 **The *web*:**